How are your engineering and boat building skills? Try them out here at our Cardboard & Duct Tape Boat Regatta at this fun, family event!

 Boats must be built on campground premises the day of the race!

-Boats will be subject to a technical inspection the day of the race during building and prior to the race and must follow these guidelines.
-Any boat not following these guidelines will be disqualified.
+Boats are subject to a technical inspection the day of the race during building and prior to the race and must follow these guidelines.
+Any boat not following these guidelines will rresult in disqualification.

 Only the seams and joints may be taped, not the entire boat.
 In other words, you may only tape where you put two pieces of cardboard together.
 When taping seams, only 1.5 inches of tape can overlap the seam.
 When taping seams, a minimum of twelve inches of untaped cardboard must separate seams.
 To score the cardboard, use the dull side of a knife — it makes the cardboard easier to bend.

 Both people must be clearly visible while the boat is in the water.
 All occupants of a boat must be good swimmers.
-All occupants must wear a life preserver (we will provide), water shoes, sneakers, or sandals (no flip flops allowed!).
+All occupants must wear a life preserver (provided), water shoes, sneakers, or sandals (no flip flops allowed!).
 Single occupants must be age 18 or older.

 Each team must remove their entire boat (including any and all decorations) or boat remains from the water when the race is finished.
 All boats and remains must be placed in the dump trailer provided.